osgi/osgi.enroute.site/_tutorial/022-tutorial_osgi_runtime.md

 In the `quickstart` tutorial we created and ran a simple OSGi Microservice.
 Before progressing to more sophisticated examples we'll first take a quick look at the OSGi runtime and the software DNA of your Microservices application.

+For this tutorial we put the project in the `~` (AKA `/home/user`) directory.
+If you put your project in a different directory, be sure to replace the `~` with  your directory path when it appears in shell snippets in the tutorial.
+{: .note }

 ## Creating the Debug Version of `quickstart`

 To gain access to the OSGi runtime we need to create a **debug** version of `quickstart`.